Keke Kaikhosroshvili

 In general, corporate learning faces some negative perceptions.
 Employees may feel training doesn’t connect to their actual work.
 Or, heavy workloads and poor time management may leave employees without an hour or more to dedicate to a live training session.

-In 2022, virtual training must overcome these general training challenges and its own set of issues unique to a remote setting.
+Virtual training must overcome these general training challenges and its own set of issues unique to a remote setting.
 Here are some of the main challenges you’ll need to overcome as you develop your virtual training plan:

 While these virtual training challenges are significant, they’re not insurmountable.
 By understanding how to make virtual training more engaging and customized to your team, you can overcome many of these issues to reap the benefits of ongoing learning at work.